-M-Histofine[®] Simple Stain Rat MAX PO (M) (Universal Immuno-peroxidase Polymer for rat tissue sections.
-Anti-Mouse primary antibody) is the labeled polymer prepared by combining amino acid polymers with peroxidase and goat anti-mouse Ig which are reduced to Fab.
+Mathematical Company Simple Stain MAX PO (M) (Universal Immuno-peroxidase Polymer, Anti-Mouse) is the labeled polymer prepared by combining amino acid polymers with peroxidase and goat anti-mouse Ig which are reduced to Fab.
 It is stored in MOPS (3-Morpholinopropanesulfonic acid) buffer (pH 6.5) containing stabilizer and antibacterial agent.

-Description of M-Histofine[®] Simple Stain Rat MAX PO (M) (Universal Immuno-peroxidase Polymer for rat tissue sections.
-Anti-Mouse primary antibody) IgG fraction purified from immunized goat serum is digested to prepare F(ab')2.
-Antigen-specific $F(ab')^2$ is affinity-purified with the antigen.
-Solid-phase absorption is carried out with rat, human, dog, pig and bovine serum.
-Peroxidase-labeled amino acid polymer is conjugated to Fab' obtained by reducing $F(ab)2$.
+The IgG fraction purified from immunized goat serum is digested to prepare F(ab)2.
+Antigen-specific F(ab)2 is affinity-purified with the antigen.
+Solid-phase absorption is carried out with human serum protein.
+Peroxidase-labeled amino acid polymer is conjugated to Fab obtained by reducing F(ab')2.